 - Many drivers fall into a "micro sleep" where the driver unknowingly falls asleep for a mere second or two at a time.
 A micro sleep is virtually undetectable by a fatigued driver

-- Not only the body may get fatigued but also our eyes from staring straight ahead for prolonged period of time.
+- Not only may the body may get fatigued; but also our eyes from staring straight ahead for a prolonged period of time.

-- Not only other drivers may be impaired at night, but also many pedestrians cross or stumble onto roads while intoxicated.
+- Alcohol not only affects driver vision at night, but it can also cause many pedestrians to cross or stumble onto roads while intoxicated.

 - Avoid smoking when driving as the nicotine and carbon monoxide hamper night vision.

 - Stay alert to the fact that even though you may feel wide alert, many others may not be.

 - Do not start the drive if you are not well rested.

 - Avoid taking medication or foods that may make you drowsy.

 - Plan ahead – it helps to have a passenger to converse with or share the driving duties.